 - Farmhouse bowls are super-large and deep and are the perfect choice for people with numerous dishes to wash daily.
 On the flip side, their large size means they might require a customized base cabinet for installation.

 - Top-mount bowls have a “drop-in” rim that keeps the sink in place on the countertop.
 This makes installation simple, but creates a prime place for dirt and grime to accumulate.

 - Undermount sinks are trendy and look sleek, but can take double the time and work to be installed.

 4.)
 Choose your countertops

 If these options are not in your budget, consider engineered stone instead.
-It will give you a similar look for a cheaper price.
+It will give you a similar look at a lower price.
 For something more budget-friendly, you might want to go with ceramic tile.
-It’s durable, comes in almost any imaginable color and is a fraction of the price of stone.
+It’s durable, comes in almost any imaginable color and is a fraction of the price of the stone.